Search for Hidden Particles

-SHiP Collaboration intends to search for the weakly interacting particles whose masses are below the Fermi energy scale.
-Such particles cannot be detected at Large Hadron Collider yet, though the High Luminosity LHC may open some possibilities.
-Alongside, the SHiP detector will also search for weakly-interacting sub-GeV dark matter particles.
+The SHiP Collaboration intends to search for weakly interacting particles whose interactions are too weak to be observed anywhere else, particularly in the well-motivated MeV–GeV mass range.
+Such particles cannot be detected at colliders such as the Large Hadron Collider.
+Alongside, the SHiP detector will also search for weakly interacting sub-GeV dark matter particles.

 SHiP also plans to add information to the domain of tau neutrino physics.
-Out of the three neutrino flavors, the tau neutrino is the least studied.
-The experiment will aim to make the first direct observation of anti-tau neutrino, as well as measurements of the tau-neutrino and anti-tau neutrino cross-sections.
-Another goal is to study lepton flavor non-conservation, by observing the decays of the tau-leptons.
+Out of the three neutrino flavors, the tau neutrino is the least studied by far, with only a handful of candidate events having been recorded.
+SHiP would deliver tens of thousands of tau and anti-tau neutrinos every year, bringing forward the era of tau neutrino phenomenology.